 A student must be active in the university system to be allowed to sit for the exams.

-The examinations are closed book.
-The Economics Department will provide you with an exam booklet.
-You must write your answers in black ink, so you must bring appropriate pens.
+Each exam is a 3-hour, closed book exam administered online using Blackboard functions.
 You may use a calculator, but computing devices that store or access alphabetical text are prohibited.
 Strict candidate anonymity will be maintained through the grading process.
+It is expected that students adhere to Mason's Honor Code as it relates to academic integrity.

 In general, qualifying and field exam results are not subject to appeal.
-Only in exceptional cases, as determined by the Director of Graduate Studies (DGS), will a review of an exam be undertaken.
-All appeal requests must be submitted, in writing, to the DGS by emailing at firstname.lastname@example.org .
+Only in exceptional cases, as determined by the Director of Graduate Programs (DGP), will a review of an exam be undertaken.
+All appeal requests must be submitted, in writing, to the DGP by emailing at firstname.lastname@example.org .
 The request must detail the exceptional circumstances motivating the appeal request.
-The DGS will review the appeal request and make a determination as to whether to recommend that the exam committee review the exam.
+The DGP will review the appeal request and make a determination as to whether to recommend that the exam committee review the exam.